 Winner of the 2018 HSJ Award for Innovation in Mental Health, this innovative programme is being rolled out from April 2020 across the AHSN Network.
-Pioneered in the East Midlands it supports more effective diagnosis of Attention Deficit Hyperactivity Disorder (ADHD), primarily for young people but also for adults.
+Pioneered in the East Midlands it supports more effective diagnosis of Attention Deficit Hyperactivity Disorder (ADHD), primarily for young people but also for adults

 The East Midlands demonstrator was based on QbTest is a diagnostic tool based on a digital continuous performance test (CPT).
 It is the only CE marked and European Medicines Agency (EMA) registered intervention that simultaneously measures attention, impulsivity and motor activity.
 These are core indicator symptoms of ADHD and accurate measurement supports a timely clinical diagnosis.

 The East Midlands AHSN worked with international medical technology company Qbtech Ltd to roll out QbTest at seven sites in three NHS trusts and provided funding for the 12-month demonstrator.
 The project tested out two different models in CAMHS (Child and Adult Mental Health Services) and paediatric services.
 The evaluation of the 12 month demonstrator (2017 to 2018) shows impressive results: